lihan0421/lihan0421.github.io/_pages/about.md

 - Implemented a real-time rigid body simulation engine based on XPBD
 - Reproduced XPBD algorithms and integrated them into a vehicle motion model
 - Built the foundation for further extension and real-time applications

-### 🔍 Additional Research Exploration
-- Survey and exploration of cutting-edge techniques for intelligent recommendation systems

 ---

 ## Internship Experience